spacetiller/ohmygod/README.md

 # ohmygod
 OhMyGod is a test project on Web3 and Ethereum.
-It aims to realize the avatar of some common gods on ethereum.
+What's more, it is also a project for web testing.